jameschandler1/java_synth/README.md

 - **Main**: Entry point for the application with thread safety monitoring
 - **SynthEngine**: Central engine managing voices, filters, and audio routing
 - **SynthVoice**: Individual voice for polyphonic synthesis
-- **FXProcessor**: Audio effects processor for delay, reverb, and distortion
+- **FXProcessor**: Audio effects processor for delay, reverb, distortion, and chorus
 - **SynthUI**: User interface with controls and visual feedback

 ### Recent Optimizations

+- **Effect Buffer Preservation**: Implemented a system that preserves effect buffer contents when toggling effects on/off, preventing audio glitches and ensuring smooth transitions
+- **Vintage Chorus Effect**: Added a rich chorus effect with dual delay lines (15ms/22ms) and independent LFOs (0.8Hz/0.95Hz) modeled after classic analog hardware
+- **Parallel Effect Routing**: All effects process the input signal independently in parallel to maintain audio quality
 - **Logarithmic Scaling**: Implemented for all sliders to provide more natural control over parameters
 - **Documentation**: Added comprehensive JavaDoc to all methods explaining their purpose and behavior
 - **Code Cleanup**: Removed unused methods, duplicate code, and unnecessary comments